phantomaton-ai/draculescu/CHARACTERS.md

 ## Vlad Draculescu

+TODO: The name "Vlad" feels a little trite/predictable.
+Maybe just "Count Draculescu" would suffice?

 **Visual Description:** Vlad Draculescu is a figure of stark, unsettling presence.
 He is exceptionally gaunt and unnaturally tall, his body appearing almost skeletal, yet with an underlying, preternatural strength that belies his fragile appearance.
 His scalp is completely bald, smooth, and often appears to have a faint, almost transparent sheen.
 His skin is deathly pale, nearly translucent, revealing a delicate tracery of intricate blue veins, particularly prominent on his temples and the backs of his hands, giving his skin a waxy, preserved quality.
 His deep-set eyes are a piercing, almost black-brown, magnified slightly by the thick, tarnished brass-rimmed circular spectacles perched upon his tall, narrow nose.
 He moves with a deliberate, almost too-smooth grace.

 **Attire:** He is consistently clad in a heavy, floor-length, collarless overcoat of dark, textured wool, so dark it appears almost black, with subtle, ancient-script-like stitching patterns visible along the cuffs and hem.
 Beneath this, he wears a high-necked shirt of unbleached, coarse linen, fastened with simple, unadorned bone buttons.
 His feet are encased in polished, heavy leather boots that make no sound as he moves.
 The overall impression is one of archaic austerity combined with an unsettling, almost inhuman cleanliness.

+TODO: Let's give Draculescu two outfits.
+His "daytime" outfit should consist of a plague doctor's mask, an interesting wide-brimmed hat of some sort, an overcoat, gloves, and most importantly full-body covering (allowing the other characters to speculate that he cannot be exposed to the sun).
+His "indoor" outfit should be similarly grim, including a high collar vaguely reminiscent of a priest.

 **Image Prompt:** `A gaunt, unnaturally tall man with an almost skeletal frame.
 Completely bald, smooth scalp with a faint sheen.
 Deathly pale, almost translucent skin with intricate blue veins prominent on temples and hands, appearing waxy.
 Deep-set, piercing black-brown eyes behind thick, tarnished brass-rimmed circular spectacles.
 Wears a floor-length, collarless overcoat of textured, almost black wool with subtle, ancient-script-like stitching patterns on cuffs and hem.
 High-necked unbleached linen shirt with bone buttons.
 Polished, heavy leather boots.`
 ![Vlad Draculescu](./vlad-draculescu.png)

 **Personality & Motivations:** Draculescu is cold, intimidating, and ruthlessly methodical.
 He is devoid of superficial charm, operating purely on a detached, predatory logic that can often be mistaken for solemn benevolence.
 He views humanity primarily as a resource, but with a peculiar, ancient weariness, as if burdened by an eons-long duty.
 His actions are driven by a primal need for sustenance, yet cloaked in the guise of a detached healer, reflecting the narrative's moral ambiguity.
 He is a creature of deep, ancient truths confronting a modern, constructed reality.

+TODO: Go slightly into more detail about his background as a healer, referencing old/eldritch traditions.

 ## Orthrus (Draculescu's Dog)

+TODO: Let's name this dog after Argos (from the Odyssey) but tweak the name slightly to fit.

 **Visual Description:** Orthrus is a creature of unsettling beauty and decrepitude.
 He is a gaunt, wiry greyhound, strikingly tall but alarmingly thin, with prominent ribs and hip bones pushing against his hide.
 His most distinguishing feature is the milky, clouded blue of his left eye, which seems to stare blankly into an unseen void, while his right eye socket is a puckered, dark, healed scar.
 His fur is a patchy, dull grey, often matted in places, giving him a scruffy, unkempt appearance.
 Numerous old scars crisscross his lean body, visible through his sparse fur.
 His tail is long and whip-like, occasionally thumping slowly against the ground.